CT-Data-Collaborative/sots-formations-explorer/README.md

 ### Deploying

-If you use AWS S3, you can provide an aws-credentials.json, point `aws-upload.conf.js` to your s3 bucket and run `s3upload` to copy the built `dist/` directory to your bucket.
+If you use AWS S3 and you have the s3 CLI tools installed you can deploy with `aws s3 sync dist/ s3://bucket`